swfiua/gotu/docs/about.rst

 Everything that is here is just my work and notes as I work through the book.
-I very much recommend, that if you have made it this far, go read the book, the first chapter at least, I am here for questions.
+I very much recommend, that if you have made it this far, go read the book, the first chapter at least.
+Check the :ref:`ws` website for free chapters.

+I am here for questions.

 If anything here does not make sense, it is more than likely that I have got something spectacularly wrong.
+It happens a lot in this space.

 Check the source first, it is well worth a read.

+I should also add that I am really terrible at ackowledging the contributions of others to .
+There is such a cast of characters involved. :ref:`gotu` does an excellent job of this.

+Here's just one that is involved in the story in many ways.

+Later I hope to have a full cast of characters to explore.

 Christopher Zeeman
 ==================